javiercifuentesa/javiercifuentesa/README.md

 I'm Business Management Engineer specialized in Marketing of Mayor University in Chile.
 I'm freelance worker as Business Developer, Marketing Specialist and Web Developer.
 Nowaday, I'm learning Java Back-end in Globant University and Oracle-Next Education.
-I'm looking collaborate on different projects for to get experience as Junior Developer and improve my tech knowledge.
+I'm looking collaborate on different projects to gain experience as Junior Developer and improve my technical knowledge.
-I'm willing to help with anybody who want learn regarding my knowledge and skills or simply someone to need improve their marketing plan.
+I'm willing to help with anyone who wants to learn about my knowledge and skills or just someone who needs to improve their marketing plan.
-I'm looking for help for to get my first job as Junior Developer.
-I know tech as HTML, CSS, Javascript, MySQL, PostgreeSQL, Python, Java, VSCode, IntelliJ IDEA, Data Science, Front-end, among others.
+I'm looking for help to get my first job as Junior Developer.
+I know techs as HTML, CSS, Javascript, MySQL, PostgreeSQL, Python, Java, VSCode, IntelliJ IDEA, Data Science, Front-end, among others.
 Ask me about Marketing, Business and Tech.

 How to reach me: